Costs & Aid

 Apply to Mizzou

-When you apply to Mizzou, you’ll be evaluated for automatic scholarships.
-After applying, you can log in to your application status page to get updates on further aid options.
+Apply to Mizzou by the Dec.1 scholarship priority deadline to be evaluated for merit scholarships.
+After applying, you can log in to your Application Status Page to get updates on further aid options.

 File your FAFSA

-Submit the Free Application for Federal Student Aid (FAFSA) to be considered for grants, need-based scholarships, and loan options.
-We recommend filling this out each year, no matter your financial circumstances.
-You’ll get FAFSA reminders on your app status page as well.
+Submit the Free Application for Federal Student Aid (FAFSA) by the Feb.
+1 deadline to be considered for grants, need-based scholarships, and loan options.
+We recommend filling this out each year regardless of your financial circumstances.
+You’ll get FAFSA reminders on your Application Status Page as well.

 More about the FAFSA